 The national Computers in Homes programme brings computer technology within reach of both families in low-income communities and families with a refugee background, allowing parents and grandparents to connect with their children’s learning and the wider community.

-Today’s event celebrates the achievements of local families who have completed their ICT training which forms part of the Computers in Homes refugee programme.
-The families have been provided with a computer and internet access along with training, skills and support to use these technologies which assist them in adjusting to New Zealand life.
+Yesterday’s event celebrates the achievements of local families who have completed their ICT training which forms part of the Computers in Homes refugee programme.
+The families have been provided with a computer and internet access along with training, skills and support to use this technology, which assists them in adjusting to New Zealand life.

-Computers in Homes has been working in partnership with the Ministry of Education’s Refugee Education division since 2004 and has provided more than 400 refugee families with a recycled computer, training and support.
-A representative from the national Computers in Homes team is joining the celebrations at Selwyn College to raise awareness for the programme and to encourage government and business to scale-up their support.
+Computers in Homes has been working in partnership with the Ministry of Education’s Refugee Education division since 2004 and has provided more than 400 refugee families from Ethiopian, Sudanese, Burundi, Burmese, Colombian, Somali, and Afghani communities with a recycled computer, training, and support.
+The organisation aims to both celebrate achievements with local families and continue to raise awareness of the programme to encourage Government and business to scale-up their support.

 “We are encouraged by the commitment to this local programme through the funding provided by the Ministry of Education’s Refugee Resettlement Education for children and their families from refugee backgrounds.
 We do hope regional celebrations such as Auckland’s will encourage the Government and businesses to expand their funding support,” said Computers in Homes’ National Coordinator, Di Das.